buzzqw/TUS/OBSS/OBSSv2-eng.md

 The Devotee of Torbiorn is the typical rich and lazy aristocrat, the one who always seeks the easiest and least risky path.

 Regardless of others, he enjoys exploiting the work of others and benefiting from it.

+Torbiorn retains a form of compassion, but grants it only to works or people he considers worthy of his perfection.
+He almost always represses it behind cruelty, arrogance, and cynicism; his impulsiveness, dishonesty, and indecision arise from dissatisfaction with every result.

 - **Symbol**: An opaque mirror
 - **Ability Score**: Charisma